-- Pick the right design.
+- Pick the right dashboard design.
 Using client dashboards should be intuitive.
-The best way to achieve this is to create widgets with a graphic representation of the data.
+The best way to achieve this is to create widgets with a graphic representation of the client data.
 Displaying metrics like that will let your clients feel informed at a glance.

 - Provide client access.
 Unlike reports, client dashboards should be accessible to the user at all times.
 With Whatagraph, we can guarantee your data will always be up to date, as long as the accounts are connected.
 Dashboards can be linked for every client, embedded into an email, or be part of the features your landing page offers.

 - Brand your reports.
 Whatagraph is a white-label analytics solution for marketing agencies and professionals.
 This means that using this tool with YOUR branding will make it look like your reporting is done with in-house software.
 It's essential to keep a professional image in front of your clients.
 You want a professional report, not something that looks like a few freelancers cobbled it up together.

 How are client dashboards different from client reports?

-Client reports are usually done at a frequent time interval and sent directly to the client.
+Client reports are usually done at a frequent time intervals and sent directly to the client.
 It can be in a PDF or PPT format, sent every week or every month.
 A dashboard with client access is usually available 24/7 and provides an instant update on marketing efforts and performance.
 Marketing agencies tend to use both methods to save time and gain client trust.

 How do you write a client report?